mbrtargeting/stroeeradsdk-plugins/README.md

 **Version:** 0.1.0

 This repository contains the **Gravite Plugin** for **Backfill** in the **Yieldlove AdIntegration SDK**.

 •  **Compatibility**: This plugin is compatible with **Yieldlove AdIntegration version 6.22.0** and above.

 The Gravite Plugin enhances the functionality of the Yieldlove AdIntegration SDK by enabling backfill support, ensuring optimized ad delivery and monetization.

+**Note: Follow the integration steps—there’s no need to download any files from this repository.**

 ## How to integrate the Gravite Plugin.